-- Learn how to [coming soon] customize the token cache serialization ) with different technologies depending on your needs (in memory cache, Session token cache, SQL Cache, Redis Cache)
+- Learn how to customize the token cache serialization ) with different technologies depending on your needs (in memory cache, Session token cache, SQL Cache, Redis Cache)

-Learn the [coming soon] best practices and practices to avoid when calling an API.
+Learn the [Planned] best practices and practices to avoid when calling an API.

 - Your Web App might also want to call other Web APIs than Microsoft Graph.

-Learn how [in-progress] call several Microsoft APIS.
+Learn how to call several Microsoft APIS.
 This also explains how to handle conditional access, incremental consent and claims challenge:

 - the Azure Storage API.
 This is the opportunity to learn about incremental consent, and conditional access, and how to process them.

-- [Planned] [coming soon] Then you might yourself have written a Web API, and want to call it from your Web App.
+- Then you might yourself have written a Web API, and want to call it from your Web App.

-[Planned] [coming soon] Once you know how to sign-in users and call Web APIs from your Web App, you might want to restrict part of the application depending on the user having a role in the application or belonging to a group.
+Once you know how to sign-in users and call Web APIs from your Web App, you might want to restrict part of the application depending on the user having a role in the application or belonging to a group.
 So far you've learnt how to add and process authentication.
 Now learn how to add authorization to your Web application, restricting part of it to users